SimonePeroni/AppliedRoboticsStudentInterface/README.md

 Package used by student to complete the assignment of the course.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Check the following link to view the project description and documentation:

-check <a href="https://mariotilocca98.github.io/document.github.io/" target="_blank">Documentation</a>
+Check the following link to view the project description and documentation: <a href="https://mariotilocca98.github.io/document.github.io/" target="_blank">Documentation</a>